-- Loss of fat below the skin in the cheeks, temples, chin, nose, and eye area may result in loosening skin, sunken eyes, and a "skeletal" appearance.
+- Loss of fat below the skin in the cheeks, temples, chin, nose, and eye area may result in a leaner look, loosening skin, sunken eyes, and a "skeletal" appearance.

 - Bone loss, mostly around the mouth and chin, may become evident after age 60 and cause puckering of the skin around the mouth.